 Poem: Streets Of Old Milwaukee — Milwaukee Public Museum

 Milwaukee poet Richard Hedderman serves on the education staff at the Milwaukee Public Museum, which often gives him writing inspiration.
-Here's a poem influences by one of the museum's most popular exhibits:
+Here's a poem influenced by one of the museum's most popular exhibits:

 It is endless, the early October dusk, smelling of smoke,